leo0514/vpc-on-classic-network/Vyatta_Conf.md

 ### Checking the status of the secure connection
 {: #vyatta-check-the-status-of-the-secure-connection}

 You can check the status of your connection on the {{site.data.keyword.cloud_notm}} console.
-You can also perform a `ping` from site to site using the virtual server instances.
+You can also perform a `ping` from site-to-site using the virtual server instances.

 ![Active connection status](images/vpc-vpn-vy-status.png)